Have you ever wondered How to Roast Garlic Without Foil? Here is my trick for creating sweet creamy roasted garlic using two muffin pans.

 Olive Oil: Because we are cooking the olive oil it doesn't need to be expensive or fancy.
 Cheaper regular olive oil will work just fine.

-Place the second inverted muffin tray on top.
-Bake in a 400-degree Fahrenheit oven for 40 - 45 minutes.
+Step 3: Place the second inverted muffin tray on top.
+Bake in a 400°F (205°C) oven for 40 - 45 minutes.
 You may want to check the garlic after 30 minutes.
 Some ovens cook faster than others.

 Once cooled, squeeze each garlic clove from its skin.

-Don't forget to save all of the garlic skins to use in this homemade chicken stock.
+Don't forget to save all of the garlic skins to use in this Homemade Rotisserie Chicken Bone Broth.

 How to Use Roasted Garlic